sectorsedgecommunity/mapping-docs/docs/json/environment.md

 ---
-title: Environment Attributes
+title: Environment
 prev: false
 next: false
 ---

-# Environment Attributes
+# Environment
-This page contains all attributes related to a map's environment, such as skybox, ambience, sun, and more.
+This page contains all fields related to a map's environment, such as skybox, ambience, sun, and more.

+## Skybox fields
 ```json
 // SkyboxType: valid options: ad, cf, rw, is, lb, mc, st. See table below for details.
 // SkyboxRotation: Pitch/yaw of skybox.
 6.283 (2π) is approximately 360 degrees.